nchikurova/UScolleges/README.md

-# Is College Worth the Debt?
-Exploring the Value of Higher Education
+# Your College Journey: Mapping Options and Opportunities

-Link to the project:
+Link to the project: https://nadezdarodriguez.com/UScolleges/

 The following project provides advice and recommendations to a hypothetical high-schooler with limited savings for college, who hasn’t committed to a major or type of school, but wants to keep debt to a minimum and pay